GoogleChrome/web.dev/src/site/content/en/learn/accessibility/forms/index.md

 ## Errors

 When creating accessible forms, there's a lot you can do to prevent users from making form errors.
-In the previous sections, we covered clearly marking-up fields, creating identifying labels, and adding detailed descriptions whenever possible.
+Earlier in this module, we covered clearly marking-up fields, creating identifying labels, and adding detailed descriptions whenever possible.
 But no matter how clear you think your form is, eventually, a user will make a mistake.